- Information is collected and disclosed during decision making. Such collection and disclosure may relate, among other matters, to:

 - To request copies of claim documents, an employer’s representative must submit an Employer Authorization Letter of Representation (EREP) in addition to the Employer's Request for Photocopy of Relevant Records in File(s) form for each claim.

 - Where the employer requests copies of claim documents:

-- The decision maker (Claims Entitlement Specialist, Case Manager, etc.) will identify which documents are relevant to the decision in question.
+- The decision maker Operations staff will identify which documents are relevant to the decision in question.
 Copies are made only of those claim documents that are identified as relevant to the decision on the claim.
 Copies may be redacted to block out irrelevant information.

 - After identification by the decision maker, the selected copies will be compiled by Operations staff.
 These will be provided to the worker by the means described in Point 37, along with a letter of initial notification that they have 15 business days from receipt of the letter to request a reconsideration of the copies to be provided to the employer.
 Any objections raised by the worker must be related to specific documents and be provided in writing with reasons given.

 - On the expiry of the initial notification period and after considering any objections received, the staff responsible for the claim will:

 - Determine what information will be sent to the employer or employer’s representative.

 - Explain any changes in the selected copies to the worker or the worker’s representative, in writing by express post, of their decision, and